Is Buying Property Still a Good Investment in 2026?

 Over rolling 10-year periods, global equity indices have generally produced total returns comparable to or exceeding residential property in most Tier-1 markets, once rental yield and capital growth are measured against dividend yield and price appreciation.

 Equities do not typically involve leverage at the retail investor level.
 That makes direct return comparisons between property and stocks less straightforward than headline numbers suggest.
-The risk profile is genuinely different, not just the return figures.
+The risk profiles differ fundamentally, not just the return figures.

 Correlation behavior also differs.
-Property values do not move in daily lockstep with equity markets, which provides a degree of portfolio diversification for investors holding both.
+Property values do not move in daily lockstep with equity markets, which provides portfolio diversification for investors holding both.

 REITs as an Alternative Path to Property Investment